 “We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater of Mount Tarawera that we would shortly descend into – and back out of – in the next few hours.
 I could hardly believe my own eyes, but you know me: I’m always up for an adventure. […]

-Having written enthusiastically about living at Mana Retreat and learning the art of meditation, you’ll know that I’m a big fan of Mana Retreat and its unbelievably beautiful vistas!
-Please enjoy this video that encapsulates the beauty and energy of Mana Retreat and the Corormandel peninsula in New Zealand.
-About two-thirds of the way through, […]
+Having written enthusiastically about living at Mana Retreat Centre and learning the art of meditation, you’ll know that I’m a big fan of Mana Retreat Centre and its unbelievably beautiful vistas!
+Please enjoy this video that encapsulates the beauty and energy of Mana Retreat Centre and the Corormandel peninsula in New Zealand.
+About two-thirds of […]

 Sister Shalom, a short woman clad in Buddhist robes and headdress, is standing silently in front of a candle as we walk into her garden on this dark night and take our places across from her.
 Her bright eyes and mouth are only the surface expression of her smile, which seems to emanate from her […]

 For the last month, I’ve been working in trade for my accommodation at a little piece of paradise in New Zealand: It’s called Mana Retreat.
 I’ve just left (ready for my next adventure), and I’m already working out how and when I will come back.
 This post was originally published in 2010; it has since […]

 Maori culture: While visiting Rotorua (both as part of shooting the tv show – as well as subsequent visits when staying with friends), I had the opportunity to visit two Maori villages and cultural shows.
 One was Tamaki Maori Village, and the other was Mitai Maori Village.
 Both were very educational, and the experiences complimented […]

 After a week of shooting the tv show Alive in Rotorua, we bade Heather of Destination Rotorua goodbye, but she still had a trick up her sleeve.
 She sent us to Waitomo for an “adventure” of unknown – and epic – proportions.
-Waitomo is north of Rotorua and is known as one of the largest […]
+This post was originally published in 2010.
+It has since been updated for […]